DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 from about 152 cm[^14_Fu_96] to 178 cm.[^14_Fu_97] Most (94 %) of the subjects
 posted fewer than six photos.
 The personal information filled by *shengnv* themselves affirmed the labels attached to them – more educated and more well-to-do.
-About two thirds had bachelor’s or dual degrees.
+About two thirds had bachelor's or dual degrees.
 The other one-third held graduate degrees (Table 1).
 About 81 percent of them had a monthly income of US\$800 to US\$3,200[^14_Fu_98] (see Table 2).The high income made them out-compete women in other areas